Accounting for Limited Company Property Investments

 It is certainly possible to loan money directly from one limited company to another providing that the company making the loan has sufficient funds for the period of the loan and it is done at arm’s length, ensuring that a loan agreement is in place, and a commercial rate of interest is charged.

 The fact that interest is charged is normally tax neutral though as it will normally be treated as taxable income in the company making the loan and taxable expense in the company receiving it.
-Again the viability of this structure depends on whether or not the borrowing company will be able to repay the loan in the future (as it may be tied up in property), and whether you plan to continue to use the original contractor company.
+Again the viability of this structure depends on whether or not the borrowing company will be able to repay the loan in the future (as it may be tied up in property), and whether you plan to continue to use the original source company.
 This structure is also viewed less favourably by mortgage brokers.

 Where a loan is not suitable and you are interested in transferring the funds permanently then options include:

-• Extracting dividends / salary / bonus from the Contractor Company – Dividends are normally the most tax efficient of these options.
+• Extracting dividends / salary / bonus from the Source Company – Dividends are normally the most tax efficient of these options.
 You can then invest privately into the property company via a personal loan or shares (per above a loan is normally more tax efficient).

-• You can also consider user more complex group structures, each of which have advantages and disadvantages.
+• You can also consider using more complex group structures, each of which have advantages and disadvantages.
 This is not a service we can provide internally but we do have Corporate Lawyer contacts that could assist you if you wish to consider this option?
 Examples include:

-• Setup the Property Company as a parent of the Contractor Company – This would allow dividends to be voted to the parent company which would normally not be subject to additional taxation.
+• Setup the Property Company as a parent of the Source Company – This would allow dividends to be voted to the parent company which would normally not be subject to additional taxation.
 A potential disadvantage of this structure is that mortgage lenders may be reluctant to lend directly to a Holding Company.

 • Vote dividends to the parent company (per above).
 Then lend the funds from the Holding Company to the Property Company.

-To learn more about our property investment accountancy packages, which start at just £40 a month for Private Property Investment and £60 a month for Limited Company Property Investment please request a call-back.
+To learn more about our property accountancy packages, which start at just £40 a month for Private Property Investment and £60 a month for Limited Company Property Investment please request a call-back.